Scripture Reference: 1 Samuel 26

 Learning Activities and Crafts:

 - Use items like boxes, plants and rocks to recreate a scene for acting out the story.
 Draw pictures of David and Saul and attach them to upturned paper cups to create stand-up figures.
 Add a little sword and water jug if possible.
 Move the figures around the scene to depict King Saul trying to catch and hurt David.
 Finish with David taking the spear and jug while Saul sleeps.
 Younger children, especially, will enjoy this activity.

 - Have children look up “mercy” in the dictionary and write the definition on the board.

 - Place an item on the floor along with a cushion.
-A child should be blindfolded and lie on the cushion and pretend to be asleep like Saul.
+One child should be blindfolded, lie on the cushion, and pretend to be asleep like Saul.
 Choose one child to come and take the item away.
-The child who has picked up the item should lay it down in an agreed upon place and then join the rest of the group.
-When he or she says “mercy” the “sleeping” child removes their blindfold and guesses who took the item.
-Children will quickly learn to disguise their voice.
+The child who has picked up the item should lay it down in an agreed-upon place and then join the rest of the group.
+When he or she says “mercy”, the “sleeping” child removes their blindfold and guesses who took the item.
+Children will quickly learn to disguise their voices.